Lacrosse ball: Greaseless lacrosse ball

 In December 2015, Guardian Innovations released a "greaseless" lacrosse ball known as Pearl X. The Pearl ball is made from a "cross-linked polyurethane formula" which does not contain the oils found in a typical lacrosse ball.

 Other greaseless lacrosse balls have been created by brands such as East Coast Dyes, which released the ECD Mint.

 On July 27, 2016, US Lacrosse named The Pearl by Guardian the official ball of US Lacrosse and stated it would be used at all US Lacrosse events.
 This partnership was renewed for the second time in 2021.
 It is also the official ball, the U.S. National Teams, the MCLA, and the IMCLA.

 Textured lacrosse ball

 In March 2019, Guardian Innovations released the first textured lacrosse ball approved for play, the "Pearl LT."
 The textured ball offers better feel in the pocket of the stick, which increases control and consistency.
 Unlike Guardian Innovations Pearl X, the Pearl LT is made of rubber, and like other rubber balls, will grease.
 However, the textured surface of the ball will remain.

 Smart lacrosse ball

 On January 14, 2022, at the US Lacrosse Convention, REPS Lacrosse revealed the first "Smart" Lacrosse Ball dubbed the "R1 by REPS".
 The ball comes equipped with a patented embedded suite of sensors which tie into the REPS Lacrosse App.

 Manufacturers

-Wolf Athletics is the official ball supplier of the Premier Lacrosse League.
+PEARL Lacrosse is the official ball supplier of the Premier Lacrosse League.

 As of August 2023, the following ball brands meet NOCSAE standards and are SEI certified: